Category Archives: High Conflict Divorce | Eileen Coen, JD Mediation

+Mediating a high conflict divorce.
 Sometimes people assume that the only way to handle their divorce with a high conflict partner is to “lawyer up” and “buckle down” for the roller coaster ride.
 Statistically, this approach leads to increased conflict and less satisfaction with the results.
 There are also enormous financial and emotional costs,… Read More »

 Divorce is one of life’s major traumas.
-On the famous Holmes and Rahe stress scale, divorce is the second biggest stressor after death of a spouse.
+On the famous Holmes and Rahe stress scale, divorce is the second biggest stressor after the death of a spouse.
 At the same time, the trauma of divorce usually goes hand-in-hand with other stressors on the scale, ranging from moving out of the family home to facing… Read More »

 The 17-year long divorce proceedings of two law professors in Ohio have been highly publicized in the news recently.
 While their protracted case made headlines, most of us have heard a story or two about a horrible divorce that went on for years – and years.
 Here are some of the issues a couple,… Read More »

 What do conflict coaching and mediation have in common?
 Like mediation, the conflict coaching process is voluntary, confidential, and involves a neutral facilitator to address ways to resolve conflict; divorce mediation helps two or more people arrive at mutual agreements whereas conflict coaching helps one party understand and manage conflict.